mattshardman/test-docs/docs/index.md

 ### What it is

-Set out how we approach building UIs at Hasura using TDD How we approach testing in a way that allows us to release things regularly that are well tested but don't have tests that are difficult to maintain and slow us down
+Set out how we approach building UIs at Hasura using TDD.
+How we approach testing in a way that allows us to release things regularly that are well tested but don't have tests that are difficult to maintain and slow us down.
-Act as a guide for the workflow someone should follow when adding/upgrading a UI component/feature
+Act as a guide for the workflow someone should follow when adding/upgrading a UI component/feature.

 ### What it's not